5 of the World’s Least Spoken Languages in 2026

 Experienced, Efficient, And Free For Students

 The benefits of taking an ESL course are clear.
 By improving your English skills you gain better access to education, greater earning potential, a better social life, and even better results from healthcare.
-We here at Northwest Community College are committed to enhancing our students’ lives, which is why we are proud to offer our ESL courses free of charge to our students and to extend that offer to their families.
+We here at Northwest Career College are committed to enhancing our students’ lives, which is why we are proud to offer our ESL courses free of charge to our students and to extend that offer to their families.

 In our trade school, our seasoned language teachers are experienced in working with international students from all over the world and are there to help you get the most from your classes.
 To help your lessons fit in with your work and home life we also offer day and weekend classes.
-If you are interested in taking advantage of this excellent opportunity then call one of our ESL councilors today at (702) 403-1592.
+If you are interested in taking advantage of this excellent opportunity, then call one of our ESL counselors today at (702) 403-1592.

-TK by Dr. Thomas Kenny | Updated July 8, 2025 |
+TK by Dr. Thomas Kenny | Updated January 30, 2026 |

 Fact checked Reviewed by our faculty to ensure content accuracy at the time of publication.